Srish-pathak/Treasure-Hunter/README.md

 - **Daily plan** — a simple checklist of what you want to get through today, tied to a subject.
 - **Streak system** — a GitHub-style contribution graph that fills in as you study.
 Tracks current streak and longest streak.
 - **Calendar view** — month-by-month view of which days you studied.
-- **Exam countdown** — set your GATE date and see days remaining at a glance.
+- **Exam countdown** — set your date and see days remaining at a glance.

 All data lives in `localStorage` in your browser.
 Nothing is sent to a server.
 If you clear your browser data or switch devices, your progress won't carry over (by design — no accounts needed).